 34.50 SPECIALIZED PRIVILEGES (PhD/PsyD/EdD) Note: If you are requesting specialized privileges, you need to request separate Adult Core privileges unless you intend to restrict your practice EXCLUSIVELY to the subspecialty In addition to criteria noted in 34.40, psychologists must apply for each privilege individually and provide documentation indicating appropriate training and proficiency in the activity or technique.
 34.51 PSYCHOMETRIC EVALUATION Testing and measurement of psychological variables including intelligence, aptitude, and personality traits PREREQUISITES: Minimum of one year of experience (1500 hours) providing psychometric evaluation in a clinical setting, including test administration, scoring, and interpretation, as well as written report.
 Proficiency in delivering these services in an autonomous fashion must be verified by a supervisor or prior work setting and approved by the Chief Psychologist.
 PROCTORING: 5 proctored cases within the first year REAPPOINTMENT: 4 cases in each 2 year period a.
 Along with initialing for privileges 34.51, please initial here to indicate if you are requesting privileges for children and adolescent (under 19 years of age) psychometric evaluation b.
-Along with initialing for privileges 34,51, please initial here to indicate if you are requesting privileges for adult (18 years of age and older) psychometric evaluation 34.52 NEUROPSYCHOLOGICAL EVALUATION NOTE: Neuropsychology privileges subsumes Psychometric Evaluation privileges Specialized diagnostic assessment of disorders of neurocognitive function.
+Along with initialing for privileges 34.51, please initial here to indicate if you are requesting privileges for adult (18 years of age and older) psychometric evaluation 34.52 NEUROPSYCHOLOGICAL EVALUATION NOTE: Neuropsychology privileges subsumes Psychometric Evaluation privileges Specialized diagnostic assessment of disorders of neurocognitive function.
 PREREQUISITES: Completion of the equivalent of a full-time post-doctoral internship in clinical neuropsychology or 2 years of work experience as a clinical neuropsychologist.
 This experience must be verified by former supervisor or work setting, including the ability to proficiently deliver these services in an autonomous fashion.
 Experience must be approved by the Chief Psychologist.
 PROCTORING: 5 proctored cases within the first year REAPPOINTMENT: 4 cases in each 2 year period a.
-Along with initialing for privileges 34.52, please initial here to indicate if you are requesting privileges A. Along with initiating for privileges 3-3.2, please initial nere to indicate If you are requesting privileges for children and adolescent (under 19 years of age) psychometric evaluation b.
-Along with initialing for privileges 34.52, please initial here to indicate if you are requesting privileges for adult (18 years of age and older) psychometric evaluation 34.53 CHILD AND ADOLESCENT PSYCHOLOGY Psychological assessment and treatment (see Basic Privileges above for Clinical Psychologists) of patients under 19 years of age, including clinical interactions with adult individuals connected to the child, as indicated for the assessment and treatment of the child PREREQUISITES: Documentation of a least one year of didactic instruction and supervised clinical experience in child and adolescent assessment and treatment; approved by Chief Psychologist.
-PROCTORING: 5 cases within the first year TROCTORING, 5 cases within the first year
+Along with initialing for privileges 34.52, please initial here to indicate if you are requesting privileges for children and adolescent (under 19 years of age) psychometric evaluation b.
+Along with initialing for privileges 34.52, please initial here to indicate if you are requesting privileges for adult (18 years of age and older) psychometric evaluation 34.53 CHILD AND ADOLESCENT PSYCHOLOGY Psychological assessment and treatment (see Basic Privileges above for Clinical Psychologists) of patients under 19 years of age, including clinical interactions with adult individuals connected to the child, as indicated for the assessment and treatment of the child.
+PREREQUISITES: Documentation of a least one year of didactic instruction and supervised clinical experience in child and adolescent assessment and treatment; approved by Chief Psychologist.
+PROCTORING: 5 cases within the first year